 Guided Meditation on Loving Kindness (approx. 13 minutes)

-See our meditation series page for current offerings as well as links to recordings of past classes.
+See our meditation techniques series page for current offerings as well as links to recordings of past classes.